 Every organisation has its own written and unwritten rules.
 Compliance with these rules generally not only improves the performance of the organisation; it also creates a pleasant and safe working environment.
 The extent to which people comply with the rules of an organisation is linked to their integrity, both professional and personal integrity.
 Dilemmas can arise that can challenge both types of integrity; difficult decisions where consideration has to be given to conflicting interests, a change of circumstances, or the sensitivities of other co-workers.

-EUR Holding BV also offers the possibility to organise the games with the help of a facilitator.
+EUR Holding BV also offers its subsidiary companies the possibility to organise the games with the help of a facilitator.
 Further information about the three games and the provision of a facilitator can be obtained via one of the authors of the games, Professor Justus Veenman (firstname.lastname@example.org).